adiIspas/King-Recommender/README.md

 From the point of view of results we got an improvement of the precision@k and accuracy metrics.
 If is used just the movies posters, precision is improvement with 0.42\% and accuracy with 0.32\%.
 If posters is used together with genres, precision is improvement with 0.82\% and accuracy with 1.09\%.

-Paper can be found [here](https://github.com/adiIspas/King-Recommender-Paper).
+The paper can be found [here](https://github.com/adiIspas/King-Recommender-Paper).